 OCI’s implementation of RoCE v2 provides

-High performance computing on Oracle Cloud Infrastructure provides powerful, cost-effective computing capabilities to solve complex mathematical and scientific problems across industries.
+High performance computing on OCI provides powerful, cost-effective computing capabilities to solve complex mathematical and scientific problems across industries.

 The chart shows the performance of Oracle’s cluster networking fabric.
-OCI can scale above 100% below 10,000 simulation cells per core with popular CFD codes, the same performance that you would see on-premises.
+Below 10,000 simulation cells per core, OCI can scale above 100% with popular CFD codes, the same performance you would see on-premises.
 It’s important to note that without the penalty of virtualization, bare metal HPC machines can use all the cores on the node without having to reserve any cores for costly overhead.

-OCI’s bare metal NVIDIA GPU instances offer startups a high performance computing platform for applications that rely on machine learning, image processing, and massively parallel high performance computing jobs.
+OCI’s bare metal NVIDIA GPU instances offer startups a high performance computing platform for applications that rely on deep learning, recommendation systems, and massively parallel high performance computing jobs.
 GPU instances are ideally suited for model training, inference computation, physics and image rendering, and massively parallel applications.

 Customers such as Adept, an ML research and product lab developing a universal AI teammate, are using the power of OCI and NVIDIA technologies to build the next generation of AI models.
 Running thousands of NVIDIA GPUs on clusters of OCI bare metal compute instances and capitalizing on OCI’s network bandwidth, Adept can train large-scale AI and ML models faster and more economically than before.